-Email Provider Integrations
+Email Integrations

 Use JSX email with an Email Provider of your choice